qiangsiwei/StrayBirds/_posts/2000-01-01-knowledge_base_construction.md

  - Candidate Extraction.
 A basic candidate extractor scans the full text of the web pages with a set of simple regular expressions and emits matching text-spans that are likely to be phone numbers.
  - Feature Extraction.
 Then a feature extractor collects words and phrases appearing near each candidate as its features for classification.
  - Supervision.
 Instead of manually curating a training set, a program with a set of rules collects candidates as positive training examples that appear in a sentence that contains words highly likely to appear next to phone numbers, such as "call", "phone" or "contact".
  - Inference.
-Finally, the binary classifier uses logistic re- gression to learn and predict whether the text-span is a phone number or not.
+Finally, the binary classifier uses logistic regression to learn and predict whether the text-span is a phone number or not.

 ### Evaluating Precision